Kansas City Truck Accident Attorneys

-Potential Causes of Truck Accidents
+Common Causes of Truck Accidents

 - Truck driver negligence

-- Drunk driving
+- Drunk or "drugged" driving

 - Violations of federal trucking standards

-- Lack of proper maintenance for the vehicle
+- Lack of proper vehicle maintenance

 Often, two or more of these reasons can coincide, meaning multiple insurers will be involved.
 While these companies are busy advocating for themselves, you need someone to advocate for you.

 In each truck accident case, we explore every possible avenue of holding others accountable and helping you recover the level of compensation you need.
 These cases often have many variables, as you can see.
 With our 45+ years of combined experience, our team understands how to investigate truck accidents and fight for the rights of injured victims.
 Whatever the case may be, rest assured that your claim is in good hands.

 Additionally, taking the following steps after an accident can help bolster your claim:

 - Contact the police and let them know about the accident.